huafu/brunch-with-ember-and-bootstrap/README.md

                                    → app/views/components/CompName.coffee
     => App.CompNameComponent = Ember.Component.extend
 ```
-There's a few more commands you can use with scaffolt and also instruction on how to create your own generators, so make sure you check out the [docs](https://github.com/paulmillr/scaffolt#readme).
+* There's a few more commands you can use with `scaffolt` and also instruction on how to create your own generators, so make sure you check out the [docs](https://github.com/paulmillr/scaffolt#readme).
+* Each generator will automatically add the generated files to the corresponding initializer coffee file so that you won't have to add them yourself.

 ### Testing